-Bleeding outside your period can be alarming, but do not stress if you are experiencing it.
+Bleeding that occurs outside your period can be alarming, but is not always a reason to worry. .

 How do I identify ovulation spotting?

 If you are trying to conceive, mid-cycle bleeding may be mistaken for implantation bleeding, which is usually one of the first indicators of pregnancy.
 Ovulation bleeding lasts for one to two days and usually has a light pink or dark brownish color.

 It may be accompanied by mild menstrual-like pain and an increased discharge of cervical mucus.
 The cervical mucus may also become thin and stretchy, with a consistency similar to raw egg whites.
 However, any bleeding heavier than spotting, or that lasts for a few days, could indicate a complication that needs to be addressed by a doctor. .

 Theoretically speaking, you could look at ovulation bleeding in the middle of each menstrual cycle as an indicator of your fertile window.
 If you are trying to get pregnant, ovulation bleeding lets you know that it is the right time to have sex, as the egg has been released into the fallopian tube and is able to be fertilized.
 Not all women experience ovulation bleeding and thus this is not a reliable way to predict ovulation.

 This method should be adopted in combination with other methods that are more reliable and give you a better understanding of your cycle as a whole along with your fertile days.
 In addition to monitoring spotting in order to find out when you are ovulating, it is also helpful to track your hormone levels throughout your cycle.
 Hormone levels fluctuate throughout your cycle and their fluctuations actually trigger ovulation.